curegit/line-sticker-downloader/README.md

 ## Features

-The download script is able to run from both CGI (browser) and CLI (terminal).
+This download script is able to run from both CGI (browser) and CLI (terminal).

 ## Requirements

-- PHP 7
+- PHP 7.0+
 - PHP ZipArchive

 #### Debian example (CLI usage only)